Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-get-following-monday.md

 In today's article, I wanted to check something very specific.
 Imagine we need to know the first upcoming Monday?

-This can become very tricky because you will need to know if it's a new month or even a new year.
+This can become tricky because you will need to know if it's a new month or even a new year.

-Luckily there is a quite easy way to do this.
+Luckily there is a pretty easy way to do this.

-So first we'll build the code based on whatever day it is you are reading this.
+So first, we'll build the code based on whatever day you are reading this.

-Then we will demo an end of month/year date.
+Then we will demo an end-of-month/year date.

 ## JavaScript get following Monday from today